Skip to content

 Bash

-# Validate logs from default directory
+# Validate logs (auto-detects from outputs/raw/)

 .venv/bin/pytest tests/benchmarks/bfcl/test_bfcl.py --validate-only